oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ### Notes
 * If the docker bridge network is not available outside your host, you can use the Oracle Connection Manager (CMAN) image to access the Oracle RAC Database from outside the host.
-* If you are planning to build and deploy Oracle RAC 18.3.0, you need to download Oracle 18.3.0 Grid Infrastructure and Oracle Database 18.3.0 Database.
-You also need to download Patch# p28322130_183000OCWRU_Linux-x86-64.zip from [Oracle Technology Network](https://www.oracle.com/technetwork/database/database-technologies/clusterware/downloads/docker-4418413.html).
-Stage it under dockerfiles/18.3.0 folder.
-* If you are planning to build and deploy Oracle RAC 12.2.0.1, you need to download Oracle 12.2.0.1 Grid Infrastructure and Oracle Database 12.2.0.1 Database.
-You also need to download Patch# p27383741_122010_Linux-x86-64.zip from [Oracle Technology Network](https://www.oracle.com/technetwork/database/database-technologies/clusterware/downloads/docker-4418413.html).
-Stage it under dockerfiles/12.2.0.1 folder.
 * To understand the Oracle RAC on Docker setup in detail, you can refer [Best Practices for Deploying Oracle RAC on Docker](https://www.oracle.com/technetwork/database/options/clustering/rac-ondocker-bp-wp-5458685.pdf) white paper published on OTN.

 ## Section 2: Building Oracle RAC Database Container Images